Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 6. Issue Resolution

 When materials are supplied with quality problems, procurement teams should work with suppliers to find the source of the problem and put remedial and preventive measures in place.
-For problems to be solved quickly and from happening again, effective communication and collaboration are necessary.

 7. Continuous Improvement